 As a system, the human body is difficult to model as a complete transfer function.
 Elements of the body, however, such as bones or molecules, have a known response to certain radiographic inputs, such as X-rays or magnetic resonance.
-Coupled with the controlled introduction of a known element, such as digested barium, radiography can be used to image parts or functions of the body by measuring and interpreting the response to the radiographic input.
-In this manner, many bone fractures and diseases may be detected and localized in preparation for treatment.
-X-rays may also be used to examine the interior of mechanical systems in manufacturing using NDT techniques, as well.
+Coupled with the controlled introduction of a known element, such as digested barium, radiography can be used to image parts or functions of the body by measuring and interpreting the radiographic input. this the response to In manner, many bone fractures and diseases may be detected and localized in preparation for treatment.
+Xrays may also be used to examine the interior of mechanical systems in manufacturing using NDT techniques, as well.